Road closures planned as part of A5 maintenance works between Milton Keynes and Dunstable

-The work will include resurfacing, renewing road studs, refreshing line markings on the road and other safety improvements.
+The work, to be carried out between 8pm and 6am, will include resurfacing, renewing road studs, refreshing line markings on the road and other safety improvements.
 National Highways says the maintenance will extend the life of the road and make journeys safer for motorists, and prevent the need for further closures in the future.

 > Phase 1: B5120 Roundabout to M1 junction 11a (eastbound), Wednesday 20 July to Monday 1 August